WarlockSyno/TrueNAS-Proxmox-VE-Storage-Plugin/wiki/Tools.md

 ### Limitations

-- Creates test VMs (VMIDs 9001-9025 by default)
+- Creates test VMs (VMIDs 9001-9031 by default, expanded for new tests)
 - Consumes storage space during tests
 - May interfere with existing VMs in VMID range
 - Requires API access to TrueNAS
 - Not suitable for concurrent execution
+- Cluster tests require at least 2 nodes with shared storage access
+- Backup tests require backup storage to be configured and accessible

 ### See Also